mbeyeler/opencv-machine-learning/README.md

 - p.306: `In [2]` should read `from sklearn.model_selection import train_test_split` instead of `from sklearn.model_selection import model_selection`.
 - p.310: `In [18]` should read `knn.train(X_boot, cv2.ml.ROW_SAMPLE, y_boot)` instead of `knn.train(X_train, cv2.ml.ROW_SAMPLE, y_boot)`.
 - p.328: `In [5]` is missing the statement `from sklearn.preprocessing import MinMaxScaler`.

-Please note that these mistakes do not appear in the code of this repository.

 ## Acknowledgment